diverticulitisIs a disease or condition that occurs within the large intestines.

-Diverticulosis is out-pockets in the intestines, also referred to as pouches.
+Diverticulosis happens with out-pockets called diverticula in the intestines, also referred to as pouches.

-When one of these pockets becomes inflamed or infected it is referred to as Diverticulitis
+However, when one of these pockets changes due to Inflammation or infection it is referred to as Diverticulitis.

 Symptoms: